Rhode Island Hunting

 Permit to trap state lands

-All trappers harvesting furbearers from state management areas must obtain a special permit (no fee), issued by the Division of Fish and Wildlife, Great Swamp Field Headquarters in addition to their current RI trapping license.
+All trappers harvesting furbearers from state management areas must first obtain a Permit to Trap State Lands (no fee), issued by the Division of Fish and Wildlife in addition to their current R.I.
+Trapping License. obtained through the online licensing system: www.ri.gov/DEM/huntfish.

 - The use of poisons or snares (RIGL 20-16-6).